GSA-TTS/identity-site/content/_en/partners/state-and-local.md

 partnership_steps_header3: >-
     Establish an Intergovernmental Cooperation Act (IGCA)
 partnership_steps_body3: >-
     Login.gov is a cost-recoverable federal service, which means we must, by law, charge for our work.
 Our partnership and financial engagement will be governed by an Intergovernmental Cooperation Agreement (IGCA).
 An IGCA is a contract between a federal agency and a non-federal entity, like a state or local government.
 For Login.gov, these are the contracts we have with state and local governments that let them use Login.gov as partners/clients.
-An IGCA may take at least six to eight weeks to complete, which can occur in parallel with the technical integration of your application. <a href="" class="caret">Learn more about the IGCA process below</a>
+An IGCA may take at least six to eight weeks to complete, which can occur in parallel with the technical integration of your application. <a href="#intergovernmental-cooperation-act-igca-process" class="caret">Learn more about the IGCA process below</a>
 partnership_steps_header4: >-
     Launch integration
 partnership_steps_body4: >-